Unemployment Insurance Tax (FUTA/SUTA): Louisiana

 Author: Vicki M. Lambert, The Payroll Advisor

-- Louisiana uses the ABC test to determine if a worker is an independent contractor or an employee for state unemployment insurance (SUI) coverage purposes.
-See ABC Test.
+- Louisiana uses both an 11-factor test and the ABC test to determine if a worker is an independent contractor or an employee for state unemployment insurance (SUI) coverage purposes.
+See Determining Unemployment Tax Coverage.

 - Taxable wages for SUI purposes refers to all compensation for services, including vacation pay, holiday pay, dismissal pay, commissions, bonuses, the cash value of all compensation in any medium other than cash, and federal Worker Adjustment and Retraining Notification (WARN) Act payments received.
 See SUI Taxable Wages.